What are Veneers?

 Porcelain veneers are custom-made in a dental laboratory to look exactly like the patient’s teeth.
 The main advantages of porcelain veneers are that they are extremely natural looking and are resistant to future staining.
 Additionally, there is no tooth reduction needed in the manner of composite resin, which takes up considerably more bulk and volume once applied.
 Two or three appointments may be required for this process.

 Composite veneers are much faster and more efficient than porcelain veneers.
-They can be set and fixed within one visit and cost significantly less money.
+Our doctors can set or fix composite veneers within one visit and cost significantly less money.
 In fact, the composite resin used will expand and contract with natural fluctuations in tooth size, which, combined with the additional volume the resin takes up, makes it the perfect choice for repairing fractured teeth.

 The placement of porcelain veneers will require three appointments for the following: